 We applied some grease and were then back on the road and heading north from Alice Springs.

 Post Story Note – Mar 2017.

-Finally Steve had some time to spend with the guys up at SSA re the above issue.
-The lesson we learnt today was you should only use lithium based grease on polyurethane.
-Petroleum based greases will actually soften a bush.
-Also suspension components should be greased on a regular basis (that can be daily when the vehicle has been used off road and in water).
-Must admit, not sure what grease we used and when purchasing grease, salespeople have not been knowledgable, so there is a big chance contributed to early failure.
+Finally, Steve had some time to spend with the guys up at SSA regarding the above issue.
+The lesson we learnt today was you should only use lithium-based grease on polyurethane.
+Petroleum-based greases will soften a bush.
+Also, suspension components should be greased regularly (that can be daily when the vehicle has been used off-road and in water).
+Must admit, not sure what grease we used and when purchasing grease, salespeople have not been knowledgeable, so there is a big chance that contributed to early failure.

 Thanks, Greg and Brian, your support is always awesome.